-For your Acrylic Painting Lessons, Intermediate Level, I recommend these books that will help you with your motivation and I think you will find interesting:
+For your Acrylic Painting Lessons, Intermediate Level, I recommend these books that will help you with your developing intermediate skills.

 I hope you enjoyed the Beginning Painting With Acrylic videos.
 By watching the videos, you can now experiment with painting light and shadow on simple shapes, likes circles and squares and be able to create the illusion of volume.

 In the Stamp and Stencil Lesson you learned about using stencils to apply and overlay multiple shapes to create a dense interplay of rich color and form.

 In the following videos you will learn how to work from drawings and do quick painted sketches.
-If you feel you need to augment you drawing skills, please click on the "Learn Basic Drawing" button on the left or in the menu listings.
+If you feel you need to develop your drawing skills, please click here the "Learn Basic Drawing" lessons.

-Also, if you need information on the art materials I recommend for completing the following video projects, please go back to the Beginning Acrylic Painting section where there is a list of everything you will need to proceed.
+Also, if you need information on the art materials I recommend for completing the following video projects, click here for a list of everything you will need to proceed.

 This video shows you how to paint from a quick sketch.
-This is a great way to explore various ideas for a painting.
+This is a great way to explore various ideas for a acrylic painting.

 This video shows how I did five quick acrylic sketches of one subject, grapefruit.
-Again, this method is great for gathering ideas for a painting.
+Again, this method is great for gathering ideas for various subjects and acrylic painting techniques.

 This video, "Paint With Acrylics--Apples" shows how to approach and paint still life subjects.
 The simple shapes of apples provide a good opportunity to work with color and texture.
-Drawing skills will help but are not necessarily required for having fun with this painting project.
+Drawing skills will help but are not necessarily required for this painting project.